Netherlands

 Read more on the EU Fit for 55 Package here.

-Outline agreement Dutch government 2024
+Outline agreement of the Dutch government 2024

-• Reversal of the abolition of the dividend tax repurchase facility;
+• Reversal of the abolition of the dividend tax repurchase facility.

-• Introduction of the General Anti-Abuse Rule (GAAR) of the Anti-Tax Avoidance Directive (ATAD);
+• Introduction of the General Anti-Abuse Rule (GAAR) of the Anti-Tax Avoidance Directive (ATAD).

-• The announced increased CO2 levy for industry will be reversed;
+• The announced increased CO2 levy for industry will be reversed.

-• Abolition of reduced VAT rate for accommodation - with the exception of camping sites (2026).
+• Abolition of reduced VAT rate for accommodation, with the exception of camping sites (2026).

-Read more on the Outline agreement here.
+Read more on the outline agreement here.

 Anti-Tax Avoidance Directive (ATAD) II ('hybrids')